takunamii/landing-biccas/README.md

 decoding="async"
 ```

-Images also have explicit `width` and `height` attributes to reduce layout shifts.
+Images also have explicit `width` and `height` attributes to reduce layout shifts during page loading.

-Fonts use `preconnect` for improved loading performance.
+Fonts use `preconnect` to improve loading performance.

-## 📱 Responsive Design
+## Responsive Design

 The layout adapts to different screen sizes.